Luveris (Lutropin Alfa (Rch))

 Who Should Not Take Luveris

-Do not use if you are allergic to lutropin alfa or any ingredients, are pregnant or breastfeeding, have unexplained ovarian cyst or enlargement, unexplained vaginal or uterine bleeding, cancer of the ovaries/uterus/breast, or tumours of the pituitary gland or hypothalamus.
+Do not use Luveris if you are allergic to lutropin alfa or any of its ingredients, are pregnant or breastfeeding, have unexplained ovarian cysts or bleeding, or have certain cancers.

 Medical Conditions to Discuss